grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 ### Codebase Scale Overview

 The Passenger Applications (Android and iOS) contain more than **2.5 million lines of code** each and it keeps growing.
-We have **1000+ modules** in the Android App and **700+ targets** in the iOS App.
+We have **1000+ modules** in the Android app and **700+ targets** in the iOS app.
 Hundreds of commits are merged by all the mobile engineers on a daily basis.

 To maintain the health of the codebase and product stability, we run **40K+ unit tests** on Android and **30K+ unit tests** on iOS, as well as thousands of UI tests and hundreds of end-to-end tests on both platforms.

 ## Build Time Challenges

 The described complexity and scale do not come without challenges.
-A huge codebase propels the build process to the ultimate extreme- challenging the efficiency of build systems and hardware used to compile the super app, and creating out of the line challenges to be addressed.
+A huge codebase propels the build process to the ultimate extreme- challenging the efficiency of build systems and hardware used to compile the superapp, and creating out of the line challenges to be addressed.

 ### Local Build Time